jjgecon/Porter_Serra_2019_replication/README.md

 - The data is not included in this repository.
 However, members of the AEA can access the data set on the Additional Materials [here](https://www.aeaweb.org/articles?id=10.1257/app.20180426).
 - All regresion p values and confidence intervals are different from the paper because I used another random seed.
 - Figures's style and colors were created with STATA's graph recorder.
-The instructions on how to "install" the recording inside the master code and in each figure do file.
+The instructions on how to "install" the recording are inside the master code and in each figure do file.
 The project's recordings are available in the "graph_recordings" folder.
 - Figure 4 could not be replicated because there is no data available on the 2014 classes in the AEA's data set.

 ## Personal analysis